antonmihaylov/OpenXmlTemplates/README.md

 * If it's evaluated to true (aka is true, "true", 1, "1", non-empty list, non-empty dict) - the first value from the dropdown is used.
 If it's not - the second value is used.
 * You can use the same extra arguments as in the Conditional remove replacer

+ - See example files in the [OpenXmlTemplatesTest/ControlReplacerTests/DropdownControlReplacersTests/ConditionalDropdownControlReplacerTest folder](/OpenXMLTemplatesTest/ControlReplacersTests/DropdownControlReplacersTests/ConditionalDropdownControlReplacerTest)

 <!-- ROADMAP -->